witfyl-ravped/urbit-react-cookbook/invitingmembers.md

 ## Local Function

-Another simple example that doesn't require us to pull any information out of our `ship`.
+Another simple example that just requires us to send a `thread` into our ship.
 Line 375:

 ```
   function inviteLocal(group: string, ship: string, description: string) {